Amir Albazi: Ultimate Fighting Championship

-Albazi made his UFC debut on short notice on July 18, 2020 against Malcolm Gordon at UFC Fight Night: Figueiredo vs. Benavidez 2.
-Amir defeated Gordon by submission inside 4 minutes and 42 seconds of the first round.
+Albazi made his UFC debut on short notice on July 18, 2020, against Malcolm Gordon at UFC Fight Night: Figueiredo vs. Benavidez 2.
+Amir defeated Gordon by submission 4 minutes and 42 seconds into the first round.

 Albazi was expected to face Raulian Paiva on October 31, 2020, at UFC Fight Night: Hall vs. Silva.
-However, Paiva pulled out of the fight on 11 September citing a knee injury and Albazi was removed from the card.
+However, Paiva pulled out of the fight on 11 September citing a knee injury, resulting in Albazi's removal from the card.

-Amir was then scheduled to face Zhalgas Zhumagulov at UFC on ESPN: Smith vs. Clark on November 28, 2020, but Zhumagulov pulled out due to visa issues and the bout was rescheduled for UFC 257 on January 24, 2021.
+Amir was then scheduled to face Zhalgas Zhumagulov at UFC on ESPN: Smith vs. Clark on November 28, 2020, but Zhumagulov pulled out due to visa issues.
+The bout was rescheduled for UFC 257 on January 24, 2021.
 Albazi won the bout via unanimous decision.

 He was then scheduled to face Ode' Osbourne at UFC on ESPN: Makhachev vs. Moisés on July 17, 2021.
 However, Albazi withdrew from the bout due to undisclosed reasons.

 Albazi was next scheduled to face Tim Elliott at UFC on ESPN: Tsarukyan vs. Gamrot on June 25, 2022.
 However, Elliott pulled out in mid June due to undisclosed reasons and the bout was scrapped.

-Albazi faced Francisco Figueiredo on August 20, 2022 at UFC 278.
-He won the bout via rear-naked choke at the end of first round.
+Albazi faced Francisco Figueiredo on August 20, 2022, at UFC 278.
+He won the bout via rear-naked choke at the end of the first round.